 Where to get help / general advice

-For advice about what benefits you might be entitled to and how to apply, go to Castlegate or CAB, or call the Council Benefits and Contributions Advisers – who can also make home visits.
-You can use computers for online claims at Castlegate or get help with filling in forms, and can use the phone there too.
+For advice about what benefits you might be entitled to and how to apply, go to Citizens Advice York (CAB), or call the Council Benefits and Contributions Advisers – who can also make home visits.

-If you are having problems with a benefits claim, get advice from Castlegate or CAB.
-CAB have specialist advisers if you are not happy with a decision made by a benefits agency.
-You’ll need to speak to a general adviser first at CAB who can refer you to a specialist if needed.
+If you are having problems with a benefits claim, get advice from Citizens Advice York (CAB).
+They also have specialist advisers if you are not happy with a decision made by a benefits agency.
+You’ll need to speak to a general adviser first at Citizens Advice York who can refer you to a specialist if needed.

 If you need help with your Housing Benefit claim you can also speak to a Customer Service Representative at the Council’s Customer Centre, who can go through your claim with you first.
 See here for more information about Housing Benefit/help with your rent.